Ajatt-Tools/impd/README.md

     If the option is set to `no`, `impd` tries external subtitles first.
 * `video_dir` - The default directory where your video files are stored.
     The directory is searched for recently added files when you call `impd rotate`.
 * `bitrate` - Audio bitrate.
-It is recommended to keep it rather low for speech.
+    It is recommended to keep it rather low to save disk space because `impd` deals with speech, not music.
+    Speech doesn't require high bitrates.
 * `recent_threshold` - A file is considered recent if it has been modified in the last X days.
     Audio files that are no longer recent get archived if you call `impd archive`, and videos get skipped if you call `impd add_recent`.